Producing video content

 If you are making a film about research, be careful about criticising individuals or companies because you may libel them.
 There is, however, some protection if you are quoting peer reviewed and published research, although the law is complex in this area.
 You should also beware of prejudicing any ongoing legal proceedings and, in some countries, criticising the country’s rulers.

-The above are only very rough outlines of legal pitfalls and if you have any doubts about legal aspects of communication and film making, you should contact the Media Relations team.
+The above are only very rough outlines of legal pitfalls and if you have any doubts about legal aspects of communication and film making, you should contact the Communications Team.

 How to brief an agency